dustinpfister/test_threejs/views/json/tri12-trees/README.md

 * They are composed of at least 1, but no more that 12 triangles.
 * These are to be used with the BufferGeometry loader
 * They look like the kind of trees that one would see in a deciduous forest
-* there should also be a number of morph attributes to allow for animation that way
+* There should also be a number of morph attributes to allow for animation that way
+* Start an image folder as well that will hold static textures for these